 Now, when these teens get behind the wheel, we know what will happen.
 They won’t stop texting.
 The law won’t matter and more people will die.
 Texting while driving is banned in Europe, Canada, and most (but not all) US states.
 It won’t matter.
 More people will die.

-The challenge is that for effective deployment, a solution must work universally and not require special phones, special vehicles, special service provider hardware, or special apps running on the driver’s phone.
-These criteria are met by only one solution – our patented Masterphone™ System.
+The challenge is that for effective deployment, a solution must work universally and not require special phones, special vehicles, or special service provider hardware.
+These criteria are met by only one solution – our patented SafeTexting™ App and System.